Hepatitis B Diagnosis and Treatment: What You Need to Know

 HBV is transmitted by exposure to infected blood, tissue, or other body fluids, including:

-The Hepatitis B virus cannot be transmitted by common touch, such as coughing, sharing food, or hugging.
-Knowing how it spreads is an important tool to reduce the stigma of the virus and prevent transmission.
+Understanding how is hepatitis B transmitted and how do you get hepatitis B can help in prevention and reduce the stigma around the condition.
+The hepatitis B virus cannot be transmitted by common touch, such as coughing, sharing food, or hugging.
+Knowing how it spreads is an important tool to reduce transmission.

 Symptoms of Hepatitis B